SunnySummit/PLUMGEN/README.md

 #### Update v1.3:

 + Please perform a clean install for Worlds Part 2: https://github.com/SunnySummit/PLUMGEN/releases
 	+ Tried to test everything myself, report any issues on github. :)
 + Added support for importing and modifying MXML file types.
 + Rewrote a few core parts, e.g. moved from PSARC Archive Tool to new HGPAKTool, made by monkeyman192.
 + New feature: Right-click 'New Biome' button, renamed from 'Add Biome', to generate multiple biomes.
 + Improved biome generation by doubling number of categories (keywords & suffixes) when matching similar props together.
 	+ This generates "themed" biomes e.g. trees grouped with grass, rocks, flowers, etc. Note: some randomized props still added.
 + The 'New Biome' button detects duplicate high density ground props and varies coverage/density if found.
 + New options for importing: Pre-Next, Next to Worlds Part 1, and Worlds Part 2 or later.
 + New top menu item to add *all* biomes to each sub-biome tile/tab, via.
 'Biome Spawner' window: File > Add All Biomes To All Tiles.
 + Added Worlds Part 1 and 2 props to Vanilla+Pre NMS.csv.
 Added 2 new Worlds Part 2 CSVs (Reg & DeepWater)
 + Other:
 	+ Fixed an issue with missing props when clicking 'New Biome' = higher density biomes.
 	+ Reduced scale/draw distance of some props which caused clutter and/or low performance via.
 Vanilla+Pre NMS.csv.
 	+ Names of any empty Sub-Biome Tile Types/tabs found are now displayed when exporting.
 	+ Increased frequency of more varied props (when no CSV checkbox selected).
 	+ Colors and UI improvements.
 + IMPORTANT:
 	+ I decided to deprecate exporting to LUA.
 It isn't sustainable for me to maintain two export methods, esp. with Worlds-sized updates.
-		+ New features are English only.
+	+ New features displayed in English.
 May update translations upon request.
 	+ Deprecated several custom export settings because EXML snippets are better for these types of mods (which don't require updates).
 		+ See: Lasagna 2 for examples of aforementioned mods: https://github.com/SunnySummit/LasagnaBiomeGeneration2

 #### Update v1.2: